 - Budget for the tips that will be added on at the end of your voyage.
-Ours totaled about $200.
+Ours totaled about $200 for the 4 night and $150 for the 3 night.
 The tips were well earned as every cast member was overly attentive and super helpful.
 You can also pre-pay these in advance, which we did this time.

 - Be sure to schedule a character call for your little ones before you leave!
 It’s free and we did ours the night before we left.
 They loved it!
 You do it through the on-line cruise planning center.

 - We were a little worried about where all of our luggage would fit.
 Never fear!
 The beds are raised and we could easily slide everything under the bed after we unpacked.